X-ray polarization in the soft state of Cyg X-1

 {University of Lodz, Pomorska 149/153, 90-236 \L\'od\'z, Poland \and Department of Physics and Astronomy, FI-20014 University of Turku, Finland \and Nordita, KTH Royal Institute of Technology and Stockholm University, Hannes Alfv\'ens v\"ag 12, SE-10691 Stockholm, Sweden \and Nicolaus Copernicus Astronomical Center, Polish Academy of Sciences, Bartycka 18, PL-00-716 Warszawa, Poland \and Institute of Physics, University of Zielona G\'ora, Szafrana 4a, PL-65-516 Zielona G\'ora, Poland }

-\abstract {} {We aim to identify the physical mechanism responsible for the observed X-ray emission and polarization of Cyg X-1 in the soft state.} {We perform a detailed spectral analysis of X-ray data obtained by NICER, \textit{NuSTAR}, and \textit{INTEGRAL} during observations simultaneous with \textit{IXPE} on 2023 June 20, supplemented at higher energies with archival \textit{CGRO} data.
-We develop a new model, {\tt retBB}, that describes thermal disk emission and its returning reflection, and apply it together with accurate models of Comptonization and relativistically broadened reflection.
-Using the resulting spectral solution, we compute the expected polarization signal and compare it with the \textit{IXPE} measurements.} {Our spectropolarimetric modeling shows that the observed polarization is produced by Comptonization in a corona undergoing a semi-relativistic outflow with a velocity of $\simeq 0.3c$.
+\abstract {} {We aim to identify the physical mechanism responsible for the observed X-ray emission and polarization of Cyg X-1 in the soft state.} {We performed a detailed spectral analysis of X-ray data obtained with NICER, \textit{NuSTAR}, and \textit{INTEGRAL} during observations simultaneous with \textit{IXPE} on 2023 June 20, supplemented at higher energies with archival \textit{CGRO} data.
+We developed a new model, {\tt retBB}, which describes thermal disk emission and its returning reflection, and applied it together with accurate models of Comptonization and relativistically broadened reflection.
+Using the resulting spectral solution, we computed the expected polarization signal and compared it with the \textit{IXPE} measurements.} {Our spectropolarimetric modeling shows that the observed polarization is in agreement with being produced by Comptonization in a corona undergoing a semi-relativistic outflow at a velocity of $\simeq 0.3c$.
 Our spectral solutions admit either low or high black-hole spin values, depending on the adopted model setup.
 However, the observed polarization strongly favors a low spin.
-At high spin, the polarization angle would inevitably rotate significantly across the energy band, which is not consistent with the observations.
+At high spin, the polarization angle would inevitably rotate significantly across the energy band, which is inconsistent with the observations.
 Apart from this rotation of the polarization angle, general relativistic effects do not play a significant role in producing the observed polarization.
 In particular, we find that, at most, returning disk radiation contributes only a minor amount.} {}

 \keywords{accretion, accretion disks -- polarization -- stars: black holes -- stars: individual: \mbox{Cyg X-1} -- X-rays: binaries}

 \nolinenumbers